With how vital accounting is to property management, you can’t mess around with a hodge-podge of complicated Excel spreadsheets.

 - And more

-You may find that you need QuickBooks for certain specific accounting features anyway, or prefer to keep your property accounting separate from your other property management tasks and so choose to use both.
+You may find that you need QuickBooks for certain specific accounting features anyway, or you may prefer to keep your property accounting separate from your other property management tasks and choose to use both.

 Which accounting software is best for property management?